Family Day Care Home Inspections

 - Safety caps must be provided in all unused outlets.

-- Providers must post an emergency escape plan showing two ways out of each room/area used for day care.
+- Providers must post an emergency escape plan showing two ways out of each room and area used for day care.

-- Providers must maintain/test sliding doors daily as a required means of egress.
+- Providers must maintain and test sliding doors daily as a required means of egress.